kselkowitz/surf/README.md

-1) Load the script to your Core server (suggest /usr/local/scripts/surf.php)
+1) Load the script to your Endpoints server (suggest /usr/local/scripts/surf.php)

 2) Edit constants at top of file (define lines)